-One of the latest affordable 3D printers to run the gauntlet of the online hype-cycle is the Creality CR-10.
-Available since the summer of 2016 — but only recently shotgun blasted across the internet by the Chinese reseller Gearbest — it’s a large Cartesian style 3D printer with separate control box, go-faster stripes, and a massive build area of 300 x 300 x 400mm.
+Available since the summer of 2016 — but in 2017 shotgun blasted across the internet by the Chinese reseller Gearbest — it’s a large Cartesian style 3D printer with separate control box, go-faster stripes, and a massive build area of 300 x 300 x 400mm.
 There are even larger versions with print areas of 400mm- and 500mm- cubed.

 The Shenzhen Creality 3D Technology CR-10, to give it its cumbersomely full title, is a good 3D printer.
 In fact for the price, it’s a solid recommendation — especially so when its resellers are frequently fire-selling the pants off it.